Generic Name: erenumab (e REN ue mab)

 Aimovig side effects

-Call your healthcare provider for medical advice about side effects.
-You may report side effects to the FDA at 1-800-FDA-1088.
-You may also report side effects to Amgen at 1-800-77-AMGEN (1-800-772-6436).
+This is not a complete list of side effects and others may occur.
+Call your doctor for medical advice about side effects.
+You may report side effects to FDA at 1-800-FDA-1088.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.

 More about Aimovig (erenumab)

 - During Pregnancy

 - Support Group

 - Pricing & Coupons